nkouevda/capital-gains/README.md

     date,symbol,name,shares,price,fee

-Buys have positive `shares`; sells have negative `shares`. `price` and `fee` are always positive. `fee` and `name` are optional.
+Buys have positive `shares`; sells have negative `shares`. `price` and `fee` are always positive. `fee` and `name` are optional but the columns must be included, even if blank.
 A sell without a `name` will sell all open lots FIFO; a sell with a `name` will only sell lots with the same `name`.
 Thus `name` can be used to specify sell orders other than FIFO.

+`date` must be in YYYY-MM-DD format.

+The input data must be sorted by `date` in ascending order (oldest trade first).

 ## Examples